-On June 30, 2020, the Company was named as a defendant in a civil action alleging infringement on multiple essential wireless mesh ("EWM") patents held by the plaintiff.
-The EWM patent portfolio covers technologies used in multi-hop wireless networks utilizing wireless protocols such as, but not limited, to Zigbee.
+On June 30, 2020, Sipco, LLC ("Sipco") filed a lawsuit against the Company in the United States District Court for the Eastern District of Wisconsin (Case No. 20-CV-00981) (the "Sipco Lawsuit") alleging infringement on multiple essential wireless mesh ("EWM") patents held by the Sipco.
+The EWM patent portfolio covers technologies used in multi-hop wireless networks utilizing wireless protocols such as, but not limited to, Zigbee.
 The portfolio also covers applications including, but not limited to, home and building automation and industrial controls.
-The suit contends the Company sells various automated networked products designed to manage energy, lighting and temperature and those products employ wireless mesh network communication utilizing Zigbee enabled technology.
-The Company is currently discussing possible resolutions.
-No liability has been recorded for this case.
+The complaint contends the Company sold and is continuing to sell various automated networked products designed to manage energy, lighting and temperature and those products employ wireless mesh network communication utilizing Zigbee enabled technology.
+The complaint alleges patent infringement and seeks damages, costs, expenses, pre-judgment and post-judgment interest and post-judgment royalties.
+The complaint also alleges that the infringement was willful and that this is an "exceptional case" and requests treble damages and attorneys' fees.